fridanco/WA2-TicketSystem/README.md

 Keep-alive = false, timeout = default

-As expected the projected throughput is lower than the above cases (without DB check) since the server has to perform an additional check.
+As expected, the projected throughput is lower than the above cases (without DB check) since the server has to perform an additional check.
 The DB communication is particularly expensive since it needs to communicate with the storage which has low transfer speeds (especially in random reads/writes).

 ![Graph](server/src/main/kotlin/it/polito/wa2/g17/csv_creator/throughput_db=true.svg)